Oblates of St. Joseph: History

 Joseph Marello's original intent was to found a simple association of men dedicated to a common spirituality, serving the local church in catechesis and assisting local clergy, but not publicly professing canonical vows in a religious institute.

 On March 14, 1878, he opened a house for what he called the "Company of Saint Joseph" and invited four candidates to be members.
 By 1883, the company had begun accepting candidates for the priesthood along with candidates to be lay brothers.
 The company would eventually become known as the Oblates of Saint Joseph.
 On September 15, 1921, the Oblates received approval as an international institute of pontifical status.

 Apostolates and Ministries

-The Archdiocesan Shrine of Saint Joseph the Patriarch is the first mission station of the OSJ upon the invitation of Msgr.
-Joseph Petrelli.

 The principal apostolate of the Oblates of St. Joseph is to work with youth and the poor.
 However, Joseph Marello's initial plan was to have the Oblates serve in whatever capacity the local bishop deemed necessary, so long as it was consistent with the spirituality and life of the Oblates.
 Presently, the Oblates serve in many different capacities, depending upon the needs of the bishops where they serve.
 Common apostolates include education and catechesis of youth, parish ministry, serving the poor and underprivileged, and orphanages.